Not everyone likes rum.

 YOU WILL NEED:

 - Dark rum.
 Don’t use white rum, it won’t taste the same.
-You really need dark rum for this. (a great offering for spirits, which means that some of them may really appreciate a cup of hot buttered rum as a special treat)
+You really need dark rum for this.
+(To give a kick to your potion.
+For speed and strength.
+Also a great offering for spirits, which means that some of them may really appreciate a cup of hot buttered rum as a special treat)

 - A cup of dark brown sugar.
 You can use any type of sugar really, but I find dark brown sugar and coconut sugar have the richest flavor and really add to the flavor (to sweeten others to you and to draw all kinds of things)